Jimmy Buffett: Cameo appearances

 Buffett made cameo appearances in Repo Man, Hook, Cobb, Hoot, Congo, and From the Earth to the Moon.
 He also made cameo appearances as himself in Rancho Deluxe (for which he also wrote the music) and in FM.

-Buffett appeared on the Sesame Street special, Elmopalooza, singing "Caribbean Amphibian" with the popular Muppet, Kermit the Frog.
+Buffett appeared on the Sesame Street special, Elmopalooza, singing "Caribbean Amphibian" with Kermit the Frog.

-Buffett portrayed helicopter pilot Frank Bama in seven episodes of the 2010 reboot of Hawaii Five-0, in 2011, April 2013, March 2015, January 2017, March 2018, May 2019, and March 2020.
+Buffett portrayed helicopter pilot Frank Bama in seven episodes of the 2010 reboot of Hawaii Five-0, from 2011 to 2020.

 Buffett made a cameo in the 2015 film Jurassic World, where he is seen holding two margaritas while the dinosaurs are set loose in the park.

 In 2017, Buffett was the musical guest on the NCIS: New Orleans episode "Rogue Nation", playing the song "I Will Play for Gumbo" in Dwayne Pride's (Scott Bakula) newly rebuilt bar.
 His final TV appearance saw him busking the same tune on a New Orleans sidewalk to Beth (Amy Schumer) and her fiancée in the 2024 Life & Beth episode "Who Dat?"

 In 2019, Buffett had an extended cameo playing himself in the Harmony Korine film The Beach Bum.

-Buffett portrayed both himself and a con artist by the name of Dickie Delaney, who pretended to be the famous singer in order to pull off schemes and trick unsuspecting marks on Season 12, Episode 11 of Blue Bloods.
+Buffett portrayed both himself and a con artist pretending to be him, in an episode of the CBS police procedural series Blue Bloods, which aired in January 2022.